Dallas Boat Overcrowding Attorneys

 Overcrowding a boat or vessel is one of the many ways the owner or operator can be liable for negligence.
 Boats at capacity are at a greater risk of capsizing, which is extremely dangerous and may even lead to death.

 Even without sinking, overcrowded boats are dangerous to the people aboard them.
 Too many people in a small space–especially a small space that no one can leave out in the open water–is a recipe for disaster.
 The following are some examples of problems overcrowded boats could create, and instances in which you would have a claim for negligence:

 - Capsizing (sinking)

-- A boat that is overcrowded or overloaded may be too heavy or too easily rocked.
+- An overcrowded or overloaded boat may be too heavy or too easily rocked.

-- Too many people in close proximity to each other could cause excessive heat on the vessel, especially in the hot Texas sun, uninhibited and reflecting off the water.
+- Too many people close to each other could cause excessive heat on the vessel, especially in the hot Texas sun.

 - Falling overboard